The seventy7 Guide: Product Photography

-Building a relationship between a brand and its audience when it comes to product photography is down to way more than the click of a camera.
+Building a relationship between a brand product and its audience is down to way more than the click of a camera.

-Every step of the process needs careful consideration and planning, which is why seventy7’s collection of specialists are so good at what we do.
-We build powerful connections between our clients and their audience, it’s no accident that we’ve survived for more than four decades on this principle.
+Every step of the product photography process needs careful consideration and planning, which is why seventy7’s collection of specialists are so good at what we do.
+We build powerful connections between our clients and their audience, we’ve survived for more than four decades on this principle.

-From our studios in Manchester and London, we’re shooting for a number of the biggest names in the world of retail every day.
-The process comes down to careful planning - knowing exactly how the shoot will look, who’s going to see it and how - as well as the creative elements that make each shoot unique to the brand we work with.
+Our studios in Manchester and London shoot for some of the biggest names in the world of retail every day.
+The process comes down to careful planning: knowing exactly how the shoot will look, who’s going to see it and how they'll see it.
+As well as the creative elements that make each shoot unique to the brand we work with.

 Once we’re done shooting, it doesn’t stop there.
-Our 360 approach means we tie creative and digital elements together to ensure that your brand gets put in front of the people who matter the most - you audience - and stays in front of them.
+Our approach ties creative and digital elements together to ensure your brand gets in front of your target audience and stays there.

-Find out exactly what goes into each element of product photography below, we’ll guide you through each stage.
+Find out exactly what goes into each element of product photography below.

 Knowing your audience